statusrow/statusrow.github.io/_posts/2019-01-4-team-treats-nye.md

 ---
 layout: post
-title: Team Treats: NYE Edition
+title: Team Treats, NYE Edition
 subtitle: Celebrating New Years in the middle of The Atlantic
-description: New Years in an ocean rowing boat
+description: New Years Eve in an ocean rowing boat
 date: 2019-01-04
-author: Team Status Row
+author: Jess Rego
 ---

 Another week down and oh what a roller coaster it has been.
 Following our Christmas cheer we were hit with a few hard slow days of rowing.
 Safety officer Ian had told us to keep heading south but every day in that direction brought us despair.
 Fighting choppy waves and unhelpful winds for less than a knot of speed was disheartening and with more seat issues the team were feeling less than great.
 Singing slowed to a halt and there were mutinous murmurs of abandoning the southerly route and making a break for it westward.
 What's the worst that could happen right?